A guide to MCC 8999: Professional services (NEC)

 Can merchants choose their MCC code?

-The exact effect on your bottom line depends on your payment processor’s pricing model.
-An interchange-plus model passes the specific interchange rate for each card directly to you, while flat-rate processors like JIM absorb the variability and charge you a consistent fee regardless of card type.
+The exact financial impact hinges on your processor’s pricing model.
+An interchange-plus plan passes these variable rates directly to you, while flat-rate processors like JIM absorb the variability and charge you a consistent fee regardless of card type.

 sell and get paid in seconds with jim